techchrism/betterdiscord-plugin-remoteserver/readme.md

 Starts a web server with a random password to listen for incoming requests.
 Designed for use in scripting without writing a dedicated plugin.

+## Installation

+Download the [latest release](releases/latest) and put it in your plugins directory.

 ## Dev Setup

  - Clone repository